datanav/docs/technical/wave-membercare.rst

 Wave to MemberCare Dataflow
 ===========================

-Generated: 2024-09-11 07:53:23
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from Wave to MemberCare.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Wave Customer to Membercare Companies
+Wave Customer to MemberCare Companies
 -------------------------------------
-Every Wave Customer will be synchronized with a Membercare Companies.
+Every Wave Customer will be synchronized with a MemberCare Companies.

-Once a link between a Wave Customer and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Customer and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Customer and a Membercare Companies:
+The following properties are synchronized between a Wave Customer and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Wave Customer Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - name
      - companyName
      - "string"